Olijwood/yugioh-stats-api/readme.md

 - **Redis**: Redis serves as the broker for Celery.
 - **Bootstrap**: Bootstrap framework is utilized for frontend styling.
 - **MatPlotLib/Seaborn**: For visualising the data analysis of the market prices
+- **Django Rest Framework**: To allow third parties to request data from this application.

+## WORK IN PROGRESS

+'*' This project is currently a 'Work in Progress'(WIP).
+While most functionality is operational, ongoing developments include:

+- Enhancing Card Detail View
+- Expanding simulation functions to accommodate various Yugioh sets with different opening probabilities.
+- Fixing and updating the filter functionality for the card list view.
+- Extending API capabilities to expose more data.

 ## About the Author